Wen-0630/CE301FYP/README.md

    - Create a collection named `users`.
    - Populate the database using `populateDB.py` with the connection string updated in `MongoClient`.
 You will see print("All data inserted successfully!"), meaning data is present correctly in the database.

-7. If you encounter issues, email the Net Plus team at "laiyiwen005@gmail.com" to receive an invitation and the connection string.

 ### 7. Configure API Access
 The application uses the CoinGecko API to fetch real-time and historical cryptocurrency data.
 No API key is required for basic access, but rate-limiting may apply.
 If needed, update the API URL in `utils.py` to include your CoinGecko API key.
 And Finn Hub API url in `investment.py`.